Angela Merkel meets with Iraqi prime minister in Berlin | DW | 20.10.2020

 Currently, the German government is supporting the construction and equipment of makeshift clinics in the country.

-Prior to his trip to Berlin, Kadhimi met with French President Emmanuel Macron in Paris, where the two also discussed the fight against terrorism.
+Prior to his trip to Berlin, al-Kadhimi met with French President Emmanuel Macron in Paris, where the two also discussed the fight against terrorism.

 Macron expressed his support for Iraq's sovereignty and highlighted that Iraq's main challenges were Islamic extremism and foreign interference in its affairs, in allusion to Iran.